 We've compiled a comprehensive list of platforms where you can sell digital products for free.
 Check it out for our tried-and-tested top picks.

-Before we look at where you can sell digital products, lets look at how.
-Selling digital products is one of the easier ways to make passive income online.
 To begin with, all you really need is a product and a small amount of time to dedicate toward the upkeep of a sales platform—and there is no shortage of those.

 Once you've picked a platform, you can sell: